 What are your research interests?

-I am interested in developing time series methods and researching applications of novel methods.
+I am interested in developing machine learning methods and applying them to bioinformatics problems.

 What’s one problem you’d like to solve with your research/work?